 2. Check visa or similar documents

 For visiting Cuba, you will need a “Cuba-tourist-card.”
 The trick is to get it before you fly in.
 It will not be available at the arrival airport or the border control.
 There are several possibilities to get this card.
 You can order it on for specialized visa providers like “Cubavisa*.”
 You can also get it directly from your local Cuban embassy.
 Another possibility is to ask a Cuba-specialised travel agency or at a travel agency at your home airport.
 Important is, to have it before your actual stay in Cuba.
 Mexico is a bit easier.
 You also need a “tourist-card,” but it will be available on the plane or at the border.

 3. Check entry requirements

 Because of the rigorous US requirements, it is not that easy to travel from the US to Cuba.
 There are twelve exceptions.
 You can try to apply for a vis with one of those reasons (e.g., educational stay, journalism, family).
 Unfortunately, tourism is none of them.

-Because I am in New Orleans already and do not stress myself out with an extra complicated visa applying process, I adjusted my plans a little bit.
+Because I am in New Orleans already and do not stress myself out with a super complicated visa applying process, I adjusted my plans a little bit.
 That is why I will stay a couple of days in Cancun, Mexiko.